ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 Use this tutorial to learn how to configure an Ubuntu host to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-To configure an Ubuntu server to forward metrics, you must install a Sysdig agent.
+To configure an Ubuntu server to forward metrics, you must install a monitoring agent.
 The agent uses an access key (token) to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
-The Sysdig agent acts as a data collector.
+The monitoring agent acts as a data collector.
 It automatically collects metrics.

 You then view the metrics using the Sysdig web-based user interface.